hxsan-k/linux-bandit-challenge/levels/30-level-29-to-30.md

 ## 🎯 Goal

-Retrieve the password for **bandit30** from a Git repository.
+We need to retrieve the password for **bandit30** from a Git repository.
 Unlike previous levels where the password was hidden in old commits, this time the hint says *“no passwords in production”*, so the credentials are stored in a different Git branch.

 ---